remi-riche/DynamicsWebApi/.github/README.md

 ## Main Features

 - **Microsoft Dataverse Search API**.
-Access the full power of its Search, Suggestion and Autocomplete capabilities.
+Access the full power of its Search (Query), Suggestion and Autocomplete capabilities.
 - **Batch Requests**.
 Convert all requests into a Batch operation with two lines of code.
 - **Simplicity and Automation**.
 Such as automated paging, big file downloading/uploading in chunks of data, automated conversion of requests with long URLs into a Batch Request in the background and more!
 - **CRUD operations**.
 Including Fetch XML, Actions and Functions in Microsoft Dataverse Web API.